 The Dorel drafting desk closely resembles a bedroom dressing tables but with an adjustable surface.
 The drafting table is made entirely of sturdy wood and an expresso finish was applied to its surface to give it that smoothness all tables rely upon for expressive work.

-It is also a compact drafting desk which would work beautifully in cramped studio spaces or in college dormitories.
+It is also a compact drafting desk that would work beautifully in cramped studio spaces or in college dormitories.

 Here we come to the end of the important tips we believe should be considered when choosing a desk for architectural work.
 The average desk on this list goes for approximately $100 which makes them quite affordable due to the features integrated into each and every one of them.